-Mentored Hindi VI is part of the Mentored Language Program administered by the Five College Center for World Languages.
+Mentored Hindi IV is part of the Mentored Language Program administered by the Five College Center for World Languages.
 Mentored courses focus on all four skills (speaking, listening, reading, and writing) using one-on-one tutorials with a language mentor, small group conversation sessions, and guided individual study.
 Students follow a series of detailed study guides outlining homework assignments and preparation steps for tutorials and conversation sessions.

 The Mentored Hindi program covers both spoken and written Hindi with an emphasis on developing speaking, listening, reading, and writing skills.
-The prerequisites for Mentored Hindi VI are Mentored Hindi I-V or the equivalent.
+The prerequisites for Mentored Hindi IV are Hindi I, II, and III or the equivalent.
+The four courses together cover material roughly equivalent to one year of college-level Hindi study in a more traditional classroom course.
 Students who already speak Hindi or Urdu at an intermediate to advanced level but do not read and write in Hindi, should enroll in the Hindi for Hindi-Urdu Speakers I and II sequence.

 The syllabus for this course assigns materials at a pace necessary to complete the assigned materials within a semester.
 Students who fall behind this pace will be in danger of not passing the course and should discuss their situation with the program director or associate director.
 Students who prefer to move faster than the assigned pace are most welcome to do so.
-Any student who finds him/herself significantly ahead on the syllabus, should contact the program director to see what accommodations might be made to facilitate the faster pace.
+Any student who finds him/herself significantly ahead on the syllabus, should contact the program director or associate director to see what accommodations might be made to facilitate the faster pace.